 Next Gen CI - Jenkins on Docker

 One of the most immediate benefits you can get out of using Jenkins and Docker, is to improve the way you run Jenkins and its build servers.
 Here, we are talking about how your existing non-Docker application development (such as mobile apps, desktop apps, etc.) can also benefit from Docker, which may be more important for many companies.

-Companies doing CI maintain a cluster of Jenkins “slave machines,” on which a number of virtual slots, or “executors,” are defined, and can be used by a Jenkins master for performing build/test jobs.
+Companies doing CI maintain a cluster of Jenkins “agent machines,” on which a number of virtual slots, or “executors,” are defined, and can be used by a Jenkins controller for performing build/test jobs.
 The number of overall executors in a Jenkins cluster defines how many concurrent jobs will be able to execute at any point in time.

 The typical problems with such a setup is that build processes will essentially be sharing resources concurrently.
 This can create different categories of issues: